-Armed with an array of new equipment ranging from algal bloom analyzers and high-resolution drones, a group of Duke Engineers is working with local health partners to better gauge the risks and warn communities kout
+Armed with an array of new equipment ranging from algal bloom analyzers and high-resolution drones, a group of Duke Engineers is working with local health partners to better gauge the risks and warn communities when blooms are at their highest.
+After receiving training on the new equipment, community teams will test waters where blooms have formed or are about to form based on satellite data and test for Cyanobacteria and their toxins.